-Google E-A-T Score is indeed the acronym used as the structure by Google as well as an SEO services for deciding which web pages or the websites demonstrate the expertise, knowledge, authoritativeness, and the trustworthiness on the given topic.
-Sites of high E-A-T ratings are the ones that communicate expertise on the issues requiring accuracy, the authority via quality content, and the credible awards, including trust via a positive reputation and the protection.
+Google E-A-T Score is indeed the acronym used as the structure by Google as well as an SEO services for deciding which web pages or websites demonstrate the expertise, knowledge, authoritativeness, and trustworthiness on the given topic.
+Sites of high E-A-T ratings are the ones that communicate expertise on the issues requiring accuracy, the authority via quality content, and the credible awards, including trust via a positive reputation and protection.

 In 2020, setting up and developing your experience, authority, and trustworthiness–better known as E-A-T in Google’s quality guidelines–will remain a key theme.
 The full form of EAT is Expertise Authority and Trust.

 What Do You Mean by Google EAT Score?